Where imagination becomes reality

-Sony’s Spatial Reality Display leverages industry-leading high-speed vision sensor technology to enable a glasses-free, high-resolution 3D modelling, and visualization experience.
+Sony’s Spatial Reality Display leverages industry-leading high-speed vision sensor technology to enable a glasses-free, high-resolution 3D modeling, and visualization experience.
 Using the Unity or Unreal Engine SDK, creators can develop VR, AR, and other types of content and bring this content to life using the display.

 Our unique eye-sensing technology constantly senses the position of your eyes and delivers a bright, clear 3D image to each one.